-- A substantive change to the measure's technical specifications (e.g., a change to the data collection method or required code sets) that impacts how feasible it is for states to report the measure. - Evidence that the measure has been widely adopted by states since the last time it was considered. - A change in the relevant clinical guidelines, population health conditions, and/or CMS's strategic priorities.

-6. What should I do if I don't know the answer to one of the questions on the measure submission form?
+- A substantive change to the measure's technical specifications (e.g., a change to the data collection method or required code sets) that impacts how feasible it is for states to report the measure. - Evidence that the measure has been widely adopted by states since the last time it was considered. - A change in the relevant clinical guidelines, and/or health home program enrollee population priorities. - 6.
+What should I do if I don't know the answer to one of the questions on the measure submission form?

 You are responsible for obtaining the information needed to complete the form.
-This document and the 2027 Resources section of the Child and Adult Core Sets Review website contain links to many resources that may help you locate the information that you need.
-Note that your submission must include a response to all questions marked with an asterisk () in the form; if you skip any of the required questions the system will not allow you to submit.
-Questions that are not marked with an asterisk are optional; you may skip these questions if they are not applicable or you do not know the answer.
+This document and the 2027 Resources section of the Health Home Core Sets Review website contain links to many resources that may help you locate the information that you need.
+Note that your submission must include a response to all questions marked with an asterisk (\) in the form; if you skip any of the required questions the system will not allow you to submit.
+Questions that are not marked with an asterisk are optional; you may skip these questions if they are not applicable, or you do not know the answer.